livingdocsIO/documentation/public/design/create_designs.md

 ## What is a Livingdocs design?

 A Livingdocs design is a set of HTML components and configurations how they can be used and edited.
-It also lists the CSS and/or Javascript dependencies that need to be loaded to show the design correctly.
-A Livingdocs design is defind in a `design defintion` JSON file.
+It also lists the CSS and/or Javascript dependencies that need to be loaded to show the design correctly, both in the editor and when rendering it on the server side.
+A Livingdocs design is defined in a `design definition` JSON file.

-To use a Livingdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to our server and configure your account to use this design.
+To use a Livingdocs design you have to upload the JSON file and all its dependencies (CSS, Javascript and image files) to a livingdocs server and configure your account to use this design.

 ## Boilerplate design repository

-[`livingdocs-design-boilerplate`](https://github.com/upfrontIO/livingdocs-design-boilerplate) is a git repository that helps building Livingdocs design defintions.
-It has a grunt task that can create the files needed to configure the Livigndocs framework and provides a sample design with Twitter bootstrap.
+[`livingdocs-design-boilerplate`](https://github.com/upfrontIO/livingdocs-design-boilerplate) is a git repository that helps building Livingdocs design definitions.
+It has a grunt task that can create the files needed to configure the Livingdocs framework and provides a sample design with Twitter bootstrap.
 You don't need to use our boilerplate but it's a great way to get started quickly.

 ## Example design definition:

-Lets start with a possible end result of a Livindocs design definition.
+Lets start with a possible end result of a Livingdocs design definition.

 ```javascript
 var designDefinition = {